 One exception to this rule occurs when an app uses public system interfaces to access things such as the user’s contacts or music.
 In those cases, the system frameworks handle any file-related operations needed to read from or modify the appropriate data stores.

-Although usability is decreased Apple continues it’s file system implementation in iOS 7.
+Although usability is decreased Apple continues it’s file system implementation until today.

 During installation of a new app, the installer code creates a home directory for the app, places the app in that directory ( /AppName .app) and creates several other key directories.
 These directories constitute the app’s primary view of the file system and represents the universe for that app and contains everything the app can access directly.